Bachelor of Arts, Major in Fine Arts, Minor in English (May 2002) Centre College, Danville, Kentucky

 March 2014 — October 2018, Eastern Kentucky University, Richmond, Kentucky

-Instructional Designer – Work collaboratively with professors, media services and other instructional designers to deliver educational content in an asynchronous learning environment.
+Instructional Designer — Worked collaboratively with professors, media services and other instructional designers to deliver educational content in an asynchronous learning environment.

-- Manage all Department of Psychology courses and general education courses.
+- Managed all Department of Psychology courses and general education courses.

-- Design and implement the Department of Psychology’s online footprint.
+- Designed and implemented the Department of Psychology’s online footprint.

-- Help content holders choose tools to best fit their learning objectives.
+- Helped content holders choose tools to best fit their learning objectives.

-- Build courses to meet Quality Matters standards.
+- Built courses to meet Quality Matters standards.

-- Present on instructional design topics to EKU stakeholders.
+- Presented instructional design topics to EKU stakeholders.

 December 2012 — March 2014, Kentucky Educational Television, Lexington, Kentucky